InfluxCommunity/influxdb3-go/examples/README.md

 # Examples

-- [IOxExample](IOx/iox.go) - How to use write and query data from InfluxDB IOx
+- [Write and query data](IOx/iox.go) - A complete Go example that demonstrates the different ways of writing data, and then queries your data stored in InfluxDB v3 (formerly InfluxDB IOx).
-- [Downsampling](Downsampling/downsampling.go) - How to use queries to structure data for downsampling
+- [Downsampling](Downsampling/downsampling.go) - A complete Go example that uses a downsampling query and then writes downsampled data back to a different table.